 Transport Workers Union of America founding president Michael J. Quill formed the union in New York in 1934.
 It was the height of the Great Depression, and through his active, militant approach to organizing, Quill brought together thousands of the city’s transit workers to fight back against the greedy companies taking advantage of them and of the nation’s dire economic situation.
 Workers were being hired and fired at will, they were underpaid, they were overworked, and they were mistreated; several previous attempts to organize a union had failed.

-Looking beyond transit, TWU also saw a need for union representation among table game dealers in Las Vegas and today boasts some 1,200 members at five different casinos.
-Health department employees and museum curators are just some of the many dynamic workers around the country that know the benefits of TWU representation.
-In a new century, new models of transportation began to emerge and TWU has brought workplace rights to bikeshare workers in Boston, Chicago, New York, and Washington, D.C.
+Looking beyond transit, health department employees and museum curators are just some of the many dynamic workers around the country that know the benefits of TWU representation.
+In a new century, new models of transportation began to emerge and the TWU has brought workplace rights to bikeshare workers in Boston, Chicago, San Francisco, New York, Washington, D.C., Phoenix, Cleveland and Jersey City.

 The union is committed to preserving and fighting for Quill’s ideals today, remaining “United Invincible” in the effort to ensure all members are treated with dignity and respect.